haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 </pre>
 We will have to define alternative protonation states for five histidine in the antibody.

 and creates a new optimized PDB file with all hydrogens and possibly some side-chain groups swapped (e.g. ASN and GLN side-chains).
-You could also use this optimized PDB as input for HADDOCK (which means in this case editing the `run.in` file and regenerating the run directory).
+You could also use this optimized PDB as input for HADDOCK (which means in this case editing the `run.param` file and regenerating the run directory).

 For the antigen the output is:
 <pre style="background-color:#DAE4E7">